Section of Route 2 in Wilton to be reduced to one lane for bridge work

-WILTON — Traffic on a section of Route 2 is likely to be slowed from this Monday until mid-September while a new deck is applied to the Wilson Stream Bridge.
+WILTON — Traffic on a section of Route 2 is likely to be slowed from Monday, April 1 until mid-September while a new deck is applied to the Wilson Stream Bridge.

 The affected section will be reduced to one lane for much of the spring and summer.